cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/warp-to-tunnel.md

 To inspect traffic, Cloudflare Gateway requires that a [certificate be installed](/connections/connect-devices/warp/install-cloudflare-cert) on enrolled devices.
 You can also distribute this certificate through an MDM provider.
 The example below describes the manual distribution flow.

 Download the Cloudflare certificate provided in the [instructions here](/connections/connect-devices/warp/install-cloudflare-cert).
-You can also find the certificate in the Cloudflare for Teams dashboard - navigate to the `Account` page in the `Settings` section of the sidebar and scroll to the bottom.
+You can also find the certificate in the Cloudflare for Teams dashboard - navigate to the `Certificates` page in the `Account` section of the sidebar and scroll to the bottom.

 Next, follow [these instructions](/connections/connect-devices/warp/install-cloudflare-cert) to install the certificate on your system.